Terms and conditions of the veterinary services

 Our prices are subject to review from time to time without notice.
 All invoices must be settled in full on receipt of the invoice.
 At our discretion, a delay to full payment for your pet’s treatment may be agreed for such reasonable period as we may determine but you still remain liable in full for all invoices and all sums at the end of this extended payment period and we are under no obligation to offer this.

 We currently do not process direct insurance claims, but we will be happy to assist you with indirect claims.
 We may charge an administration fee for processing any indirect claims with your insurer.
-Where any payment remains outstanding for over 14 days, we reserve the right pursue standard debt collection process and further court action, if required.
+Where any payment remains outstanding for over 14 days, we reserve the right pursue standard debt collection process or take court action, if required.
 All costs incurred associated with us engaging a third party for such a purpose will be added on top of the unpaid amount outstanding and will be payable by the debtor.
 In the event that any invoice or other sum owed by you is not paid when due then we reserve the right to withdraw any veterinary services and charge 8% interest on any amount outstanding.

-Prescriptions
+Prescriptions and medications

 Prescriptions may only be issued following a clinical assessment of your animal.
 We may, at our discretion, require an updated clinical assessment of your pet before issuing a repeat prescription – please make your request in sufficient time to be able to arrange an updated clinical assessment if required.